ebekker/ACMESharp/README.md

 ## Connect up using a non-standard WinRM port
 $pss = New-PSSession -ComputerName INTERNAL-WEB-SERVER -Port 15986 -UseSSL

-## Connect up using a diff credential and Basic authentication which will prompted for
+## Connect up using Basic authentication and a cred
+## which will be collected from the current operator
 $pss = New-PSSession -ComputerName INTERNAL-WEB-SERVER -UseSSL -Authentication Basic `
     -Credential ((Get-Credential -Message "I want your password" -UserName "myDom\myUsername")

-## Once you have a session, you can optionally make sure that the WebAdministration module is installed
+## Once you have a session, you can optionally make sure that the WebAdministration
+## module is installed; there's no harm in running this if it's already installed
 Invoke-Command -Session $pss { Install-WindowsFeature Web-Scripting-Tools }

 ## Finally, you can install any cert that's in the local Vault, same as above